Our Verdict

 Should You Buy the City GO2

 If you own a compatible Baby Jogger full-size stroller, we see how this short shelf-life car seat might intrigue you.
-With a simple attachment that makes car-to-strolling easy with no adapters, we get it.
+With a simple attachment that makes car-to-stroller easy with no adapters, we get it.
 However, we think it is better to choose your car seat before you choose a stroller because the seat is a safety concern more so than a stroller.
 Several higher-scoring seats with better crash test analysis and ease of installation scores are available that are compatible with many popular strollers.
 Some of them even cost less.
 So, overall, we think our review has better options no matter what your car seat goals.

 What Other Infant Car Seats Should You Consider?